 This time of year, with chilling temperatures steeped in spring’s arrival, gardeners are eager to get back to gardening, dreaming of the days abundant harvests fill the dinner table.
-In the meantime, with a ways to go before seeds sprout and produce matures for picking, consider creating garden broth.
-Broth, also called stock or soup stock, a common ingredient, gives another great opportunity to infuse our diets with garden goodness.
-It seems preparing stock is an age-old practice, as God’s Word references broth and boiling pots in several places:
+In the meantime, with a ways-to-go before seeds sprout and produce matures for picking, consider creating garden broth.
+Broth gives us another great opportunity to infuse our diets with garden goodness.
+It seems preparing this common ingredient is an age-old practice, as God’s Word references broth and boiling pots in several places:

 Putting the meat in a basket and its broth in a pot, he brought them out and offered them to [the LORD] under the oak.

 Judges 6:19 NIV

 Broth is the liquid foundation for soups, sauces, gravy, and moisture-cooked meats.
 Additionally, the flavorful liquids can be used in place of water to cook rice, lentils, quinoa, barley, couscous, or any other simmered grains for savory results.
 Adding bones of recently cooked or roasted meats extends their usefulness and transforms your broth to “stock” – did you freeze the turkey carcass after holiday feasts?
 Time to turn out another delicious dish, multiplying the meals for you, your family, and guests.

 Put on the cooking pot; put it on and pour water into it.
 Put into it the pieces of meat, all the choice pieces—the leg and the shoulder.
 Fill it with the best of these bones; take the pick of the flock.
 Pile wood beneath it for the bones; bring it to a boil and cook the bones in it.